Mail-in voting, police protests create fertile ground for disinformation in Minnesota

 U.S. Sen. Amy Klobuchar, D-Minn., called disinformation campaigns "much more insidious and much easier to do" than trying to hack into voting systems.

-This month, Klobuchar and U.S. Sen. Tina Smith, D-Minn., joined 14 Democratic Senate colleagues in a letter to social media and tech executives urging more action to stop voting-related misinformation and disinformation.
+This month, Klobuchar was joined by 16 other senators, including U.S. Sen. Tina Smith, D-Minn., in a letter to social media and tech executives urging more action to stop voting-related misinformation and disinformation.
 The senators warned that disinformation still thrives online, noting a 2019 report that politically relevant disinformation reached more than 158 million Americans.
 Researchers have said that despite better efforts to curb the spread of disinformation on online platforms, more is reaching users ahead of this election than before the 2016 vote.

 Four years ago, the aim was to spark both real-world and online clashes by posting content on opposite sides of the racial divide.
 A Senate Intelligence Committee report on Russia's interference in the 2016 election concluded that "no single group of Americans was targeted by IRA information operatives more than African-Americans."